-I’ve discovered a way to help seekers and secret believers in closed communities to get a copy of the Bible in their own language.
+My name is David.
+I help those seeking to know God better, and those who believe in secret, to get a copy of the Bible in their own language.

 Most outreaches to Bibleless people groups focus on places which already have a strong church.
-These are the easiest Bible translation projects.
-The Christian community is highly motivated to translate God’s Word into their own language.
+These are the easiest Bible translation projects, for Christians are highly motivated to translate God’s Word into their own language.

 But what about the more difficult situations: the places where there is no church or Christians to share the Good News?
 What about the places where those who show the slightest interest in the Bible’s message are risking their lives?